loosely-covered/set-lists/lead-sheet/Ramble-On.md

 ### Intro  6x

-### Verse 1  16x
+### Verse  16x

-Leaves are falling all around
+Leaves are falling all around,
 It's time I was on my way
-Thanks to you I'm much obliged
+Thanks to you I'm much obliged,
-Such a pleasant stay
+for such a pleasant stay

-But now it's time for me to go
+But now it's time for me to go,
-The autum moon lights my way.
+the autumn moon lights my way.
-and now I smell the rain
+and now I smell the rain,
-and and with it pain
-and it's headed my way
+and with it pain, and it's headed my way

 ### Pre chorus  4x